cry-inc/bdm/readme.md

 ## Docker

-1. Use `docker build . -t=bdm` to build and tag the Docker image
+1. Use `docker build . -t=bdm` to build your own Docker image from the source code
+2. You can also run `docker pull ghcr.io/cry-inc/bdm:latest` to download the latest pre-built image (based on the master branch)
-2. Run `docker run --rm -p 2323:2323 -v /host/folder:/bdmdata bdm` to start a HTTP server on the (default) port 2323 and a persistent data location on the host file system.
-BDM will create an default admin account and display the randomly generated intial password during the first start.
+3. Run `docker run --rm -p 2323:2323 -v /host/folder:/bdmdata bdm` to start a HTTP server on the (default) port 2323 and a persistent data location on the host file system.
+BDM will create an default admin account and display the randomly generated initial password during the first start.
-3. Run `docker run --rm -p 443:443 -e BDM_PORT=443 -e BDM_HTTPS_CERT=/path/cert.pem -e BDM_HTTPS_KEY=/path/key.pem -v /host/folder:/bdmdata bdm` to start a HTTPS server using a pre-existing certificate.
+4. Run `docker run --rm -p 443:443 -e BDM_PORT=443 -e BDM_HTTPS_CERT=/path/cert.pem -e BDM_HTTPS_KEY=/path/key.pem -v /host/folder:/bdmdata bdm` to start a HTTPS server using a pre-existing certificate.
 The certificate and key files need to be mounted into the container.
-4. Run `docker run --rm -p 2323:2323 -p 80:80 -e BDM_LETS_ENCRYPT=mydomain.com -v /host/folder:/bdmdata bdm` to start a HTTPS server using a cached Let's Encrypt certificate.
+5. Run `docker run --rm -p 2323:2323 -p 80:80 -e BDM_LETS_ENCRYPT=mydomain.com -v /host/folder:/bdmdata bdm` to start a HTTPS server using a cached Let's Encrypt certificate.
 In this case port 80 needs to be reachable from the Internet.
-After the certificate aquisition it will redirect to the HTTPS port of the server.
+After the certificate acquisition it will redirect to the HTTPS port of the server.
-5. Check the Dockerfile for additional optional environment variables.
+6. Check the Dockerfile for additional optional environment variables.

 ## User accounts and tokens